upsc IRS

 What is the minimal educational need for working in the Indian Revenue Services?

-Following are the minimal educational need for working in the Indian Revenue Service:
+The following are the minimal educational needs for working in the Indian Revenue Service:

-A bachelor’s degree from correspondence or distance education.
+A bachelor’s degree in correspondence or distance education.

 Graduation from an open university.